3MFConsortium/spec_displacement/3MF Displacement Extension.md

 | did | **ST\_ResourceID** | | | Displacement map id for the triangle.
 When specified. |
 | @anyAttribute | | | | |

+The \<triangle> element represents a single face of the displacement mesh.
+The \<triangle> element inherit the definition and restrictions from ([the 3MF Core Specification Triangle](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#4141-triangle)).

-In addition to the \<triangle> element specified in the 3MF core specification ([4.1.4.1 Triangle](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#4141-triangle)), the \<triangle> element is extended with the optional displacement map for each vertex.
+In addition to the attributes specified in the 3MF core specification the \<triangle> element is extended with the optional displacement map for each vertex.

-**did** - Specifies the displacement group ID for the triangles in the mesh, overriding the default displacement map ID in the enclosing object, whether specified.
+**did** - Specifies the displacement group ID for the triangles in the mesh, overriding the default displacement map ID in the enclosing \<triangles> element, whether specified.
 The "did" is ignored is no displacement maps indices are selected in triangle.
-The "did" MUST be specified if "d1" is specified and no "did" specified at object level.
+The "did" MUST be specified if "d1" is specified and no "did" is specified at _triangles_ level.

 **d1, d2, d3** - Specify the indices to the displacement maps in the selected displacement group for the vertices "v1", "v2" and "v3", respectively.

 The displacement map applied to each vertex (d1, d2, d3) allows displacement to be defined across the triangle by mapping to the displacement texture and the displacement vector.

 The displacement group is specified by the "did" attribute.
 Since this is applied to the whole triangle, it implicitly forces the three displacement map indices to belong to the same group.
-If "d1" is specified then the "did" attribute MUST be specified, either in the triangle or in the enclosing object.
+If "d1" is specified then the "did" attribute MUST be specified, either in the triangle or in the enclosing _triangles_.
 If "d2" or "d3" are unspecified then "d1" is used for the entire triangle.
 If "d1" is unspecified then no displacement map is applied to the triangle, and the "did" is ignored.

-As the displacement maps applied to a mesh defines a new shape, any transform to the object MUST be applied to that new shape.
+As the displacement maps applied to a displacement mesh defines a new shape, any transform to the object MUST be applied to that new shape.

 # Chapter 5.
 Usage rules